Customer-Centric Strategy: How to Transform Your Organization in 2021 (Guide)

 Customer service and marketing departments generally know an organization’s customers best.
 They have access to insights, feedback, and contact that those developing products rarely have.

 Product development, especially in SaaS, may focus too heavily on the product and not enough on the customer’s experience.
-Bi-directional communication between product development and the rest of the organization is essential.
+Bi-directional communication between product development and the rest of the organization is essential in a product development lifecycle.

 The best product in the world will not delight your customers if it doesn’t speak to their most subtle needs, values and preferences.